Ch4r0ne/ARK-Ascended-Server-Manager/README.md

 New-NetFirewallRule -DisplayName "ASA Server" -Direction Inbound -LocalPort 27016 -Protocol UDP -Action Allow
 ```

-## Known Issue:
-I'm currently facing a persistent problem where the server isn't getting listed.
-I've been diligently working on resolving this, but unfortunately, a solution has eluded me thus far.
-The detailed discussion of the issue can be found at this link. https://github.com/Ch4r0ne/ARK-Ascended-Server-Manager/discussions/1

 ## 🔍 Found a Bug?
 Help Us Improve!
 Hello developers and early adopters!
 Welcome to our app's preview release.
 Your feedback is crucial as we refine every detail.